kanaka/miniMAL/README.md

 ### Usage

+You can try out miniMAL with the [online "REPL"](http://kanaka.github.io/miniMAL/).

-There are several different ways to use miniMAL:
+There are several different ways to use and/or integrate miniMAL:

 * **Start a REPL**: run the miniMAL REPL (read-eval-print-loop).
 Requires Node.js.